 If you have any questions regarding the RN Initial Registration Application process, please contact the Registration Coordinator at firstname.lastname@example.org

 To apply for an initial registration as an RN with the RNANT/NU for the 2022 membership year:

 - Complete the RN Initial Registration Application process online.

 - Identification – A copy of valid government (federal or territorial) issued photo ID.
 The ID must include photo, signature, and expiry date.
 Please scan both sides in color and email to email@example.com (Fax is not accepted for Photo ID’s)

 - Verification of registration request from all jurisdictions in which you are currently or formerly registered.

 - Evidence of successfully passing an entry-to-practice exam accepted by the RNANT/NU (this requirement generally applies to new graduates only).

-- Recommendation form Graduate Nurse (a requirement for new graduates outside of the NT/NU, if not previously requested for a temporary certificate).
+- Recommendation from Graduate Nurse (a requirement for new graduates, if not previously requested for a temporary certificate).
 This verification must be submitted directly to the RNANT/NU by the licensing body of the educational institution where an applicant completed their education program.